miyamok/reentrancy/README.md

 		  (= r l_r))
 	     (S b tb s v b^ tb^ r))))
 ```
-Let's see what the arguments of P_alpha and P_omega are.  b models the state variable balance of type mapping(address=>uint), s models the address of the sender, v models a value sent from the sender to this contract for the call to deposit(), and tb models the balance of the native cryptocurrency owned by this contract (standing for this.balance).
+Let's see what the arguments of `P_alpha` and `P_omega` are.  `b` models the Solidity state variable `balance` of type `mapping(address=>uint)`, `s` models `msg.sender`, the address of the sender, `v` models `msg.value`, the amount of the native cryptocurrency sent from the sender to this contract for the call to `deposit`, and `tb` models `this.balance`, the balance of the native cryptocurrency this contract owns.
-The original values of these variables b, s, v, and tb will be updated in the summary S only when the function call is over without reverting.
-The variables with the prefix l_ are used for temporal memory for changes throughout an execution, and used to update states or discarded in case of a revert.
-P_alpha is in charge of initialization.  l_b, l_s, l_v, and l_tb are initialized by the corresponding values in P_alpha.
-Note that deposit() is a payable function and the balance of this contract is increased by msg.value, that is modeled by the equational constraints on tb etc. where overflow is also handled properly.
-Here, bvadd is a function for addition of bitvectors, and bvule is the less than relation taking bitvectors as unsigned integers.
+The original values of these variables `b`, `s`, `v`, and `tb` will be updated by the summary `S` only if the function call is over without a revert.
+The variables with the prefix `l_` (standing for local) are to record intermediate changes, and are used to update states if there is no revert, and are discarded in case of a revert.  `P_alpha` is in charge of initialization.
+There, `l_b`, `l_s`, `l_v`, and `l_tb` are initialized by the corresponding values.
+Note that `deposit` is a payable function and the balance of this contract is increased by `msg.value`, that is modeled by the equational constraints on `tb` etc., where overflow is also handled properly.
+Here, `bvadd` is a function for addition of bitvectors, and `bvule` is the less than relation taking bitvectors as unsigned integers.
-l_r is a temporal memory for the revert status, which is set to 0 (no error) in P_alpha.
+`l_r` keeps the intermediate revert status, which is initialized as 0 (no error).
-The function deposit() consists of just one line.
-After executing this line, we have a transition from P_alpha to P_omega.
+The function body of `deposit` consists of just one line.
+An execution of this line makes a transition from `P_alpha` to `P_omega`.
 The equational constraint comes straightforwardly to describe the state after the execution.
-Here we use arithmetic for arrays, that involves operations select and store.  select takes two arguments, an array and an index, and returns a value at the index.  store takes three arguments, an array, an index, and a value, and returns a new array where the value at the index has been updated to be the given value.
+Here we use arithmetic for arrays, that involves operations `select` and `store`.  `select` takes two arguments, an array and an index, and returns a value at the index.  `store` takes three arguments, an array, an index, and a value, and returns a new array where the value at the index has been updated to be the given value.
-The balance (a shared variable, not the native crypto of the contract) of the sender is increased by the sent value from a caller.
+The Solidity shared variable `balance` is increased by the sent value from a caller.
 Note that overflow is handled as well.
-S is to check whether the function execution reached its end, P_omega, with any revert or not, and in case there is a revert, i.e. l_r is non-zero, it restores the original states, and otherwise, it updates states by l_ prefixed-variables.
+`S` is to check whether the function execution reached its end, `P_omega`, with any revert or not, and in case there is a revert, i.e. `l_r` is non-zero, it restores the original states to cancel the transaction, and otherwise, it updates states by `l_` prefixed-variables.
-The arguments b^ and bt^ are in charge of the states when the execution is over.
+The arguments `b^` and `bt^` are in charge of the states when the execution is over.
+### Modeling `withdraw` and the external behavior of `Jar`

-Let's move on to the model of withdraw().
+Let's move on to the model of `withdraw`.
 ```
 (assert
  (forall ((b M) (l_b M) (s A) (l_s A) (v BUINT) (l_v BUINT) (l_r Int)